 Lithuanian education system goes back as far as the sixteenth century.
 In 1773 Came down in Europe’s history by opening the first Ministry of Education –Education Commission – as it was then called.
-Current education system involves twelve year programme of comprehensive education and two-cycled programme of higher education.
+Current education system involves a twelve-year programme of comprehensive education and two-cycled programme of higher education.

 Study in Lithuania

-Professional qualifications acquired in Lithuania are recognized abroad.
+- Professional qualifications acquired in Lithuania have recognized abroad.
 Besides, our country has signed agreements on academic exchanges with 16 countries around the world.
 Each year over 1,000 students and teachers leave for studies or internships abroad.

-The state-funded places (50 at universities and 50 at colleges) are also available for the residents of the European Union and the Economic Area, other foreigners with permane
+- The state-funded places (50 at universities and 50 at colleges) are also available for the residents of the European Union and the Economic Area, other foreigners with permanent